ulmi/ulmi.github.io/content/posts/1730127710080-blowfish,-why?/index.en.md

 * multi language;
 * and it also looked good.

-So by the end of last year and throughout the start of this one, I was wondering, *yeah, I'am kind of a overthinker or a late bloomer when it comes to execution cause I get tangled up in the thinking part*, about creating a new personal page / blog.
+So by the end of last year and throughout the start of this one, I was wondering, *yeah, I'm kind of a overthinker or a late bloomer when it comes to execution cause I get tangled up in the thinking part*, about creating a new personal page / blog.
 At that time there was a lot going on with my life, and by a lot, I mean that I was thinking about leaving my daily work, focus only at the company that was in a new stage with a new foreign investor that joined us.
 So it was hectic and I thought...

 ***"I should write, it would allow me to concentrate on only one thing for a brief period of time of the day...write about what was happening and also exorcise it by putting it on something!"***